By Matt Morrison

 Test Your Soil

+Knowing your grass and soil variety will lay a solid foundation for your lawn care regime.
 The first thing you should do this season is perform a soil test to determine levels of nutrients, pH and other factors that affect the growth of your lawn.
 These results will help you understand what your soil needs this fall.
 If you need to reduce the acidity in your soil, you should apply lime.
 If alkalinity should be reduced, then you should apply sulfur.
 The Cooperative Extension Service of state universities will usually perform a soil test for a reasonable fee.
 You can contact them or a local service to determine how you should collect samples and where to send them.

 Apply Herbicides for Weed Control